FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-Multisource learning with protection against potential manipulations is known as \emph{robust multisource learning}~\cite{erfani2017shared}.
-A central concept in this context is the \emph{(empirical) discrepancy}~\citep{kifer2004detecting,mohri2012new}.
-For two datasets, $S_1$, $S_2$, it measures the maximal amount by which their estimates of the classification accuracy can differ:
+In the context of multisource learning a measure that combines both useful properties is the \emph{(empirical) discrepancy distance}~\citep{kifer2004detecting,mohri2012new}.
+For two datasets, $S_1$, $S_2$, and a hypothesis set $\H\subset\{h:\X\to\Y\}$, it measures the maximal amount by which their estimates of the classification accuracy can differ:

-where $\mathcal{R}_{S}(h)=\frac{1}{|S|}\sum_{(x,y)\in S}\llbracket y\neq h(x)\rrbracket$ is the \emph{empirical risk} of $h$ on $S$.
-In~\citep{konstantinov2020sample} the discrepancy is used to identify and suppress potentially harmful data sources.
-The associated algorithm is mostly of theoretic interest, though, as it requires too large training sets to be practical.
-In~\citep{konstantinov2019robust} a similar route is followed, but the proposed algorithm requires access to a reference set that is guaranteed to be free of data manipulations.
-In~\citep{chen2019efficiently,jain2020_optimalrobustlearning,qiao2018learning} robust multisource learning is addressed using tools from robust statistics in the context of discrete density estimation.
-Note that all of these works are tailored to the task of ensure the accuracy of the learned classifiers or estimator, though.
-They are not able to prevent negative impact on classifier fairness.
+where $\mathcal{R}_{S}(h)=\frac{1}{|S|}\sum_{(x,y)\in S}\bbmone\{ y\neq h(x)\}$ is the \emph{empirical risk} of $h$ on $S$.
+In~\citet{konstantinov2020sample} the discrepancy is used as a distance measure to identify and suppress data sources that might harm the classifier's accuracy.
+However, the associated algorithm is mostly of theoretical interest: it only suppresses those sources of which it is certain that they have been manipulated using thresholds that are derived from its generalization bound.
+As a consequence, it requires training sets that are too large to be practical.
+Similarly, \citet{jain2020general} provide an analysis of the learning-theoretic limitations of robust multisource learning. \citet{konstantinov2019robust} also use the discrepancy measure for detecting harmful data sources, but the proposed algorithm requires access to a reference set that is guaranteed to be free of data manipulations.
+In~\citet{qiao2018learning,chen2019efficiently,jain2020_optimalrobustlearning} robust multisource learning is addressed using tools from robust statistics, but only in the context of discrete density estimation.
+The problem of achieving robustness to noisy data annotators is also related (\cite{awasthi2017efficient, khetan2017learning}), but more restricted, as in our context we allow for arbitrary changes of the inputs and protected attributes, in addition to the labels.

+All of the above works are tailored to the task of ensuring high accuracy of the learned classifiers or estimators, but they are not sensitive to issues of fairness.
+To our awareness, the only prior work that considers achieving fairness in a multisource learning setting and in the presence of data corruption is the one of \citet{li2021ditto}.
+However, that paper focuses on \textit{personalized federated learning} and on a fairness objective tailored to federated learning, which postulates that models' performances should be relatively similar across edge devices.
+In contrast, we study a centralized setup, where privacy and communication issues are not present and where a \textit{single global model is trained}.
+In addition, we aim to ensure that this model does not act discriminatory against members of protected subgroups, aligned with the classic notions of group fairness in supervised learning.

-\section{Fair Multisource Learning}
+\section{Fair multisource learning}